voedger/reqmd/design.md

 ## Overview

-Below is the desgin that follows **SOLID** principles.
 The solution is split into a CLI entry point (`main.go`) and an internal package (`internal/`).
 Within `internal/`, each file, structure, and function has a focused responsibility.
 All data structures are centralized in `models.go`, and all interfaces in `interfaces.go`.
 Implementations are named by removing the `I` prefix.

+The tool follows a three-stage pipeline architecture:

+1. **Scan** – Build the Domain Model
+   - Recursively discovers Markdown and source files
+   - Extracts requirement references from Markdown files
+   - Identifies coverage tags in source code
+   - Builds file structures with Git metadata
+   - Collects any syntax errors during parsing

+2. **Analyze** – Validate and Plan Changes
+   - Performs semantic validation checks
+   - Ensures requirement IDs are unique
+   - Determines which coverage footnotes need updates
+   - Identifies requirements needing coverage annotations
+   - Verifies file hashes against reqmdfiles.json
+   - Generates a list of required file modifications

+3. **Apply** – Update Files
+   - Updates or creates coverage footnotes
+   - Appends coverage annotations to requirements
+   - Maintains reqmdfiles.json for file tracking
+   - Ensures changes are made only when no errors exist

+The system is designed using SOLID principles:

+1. **Single Responsibility Principle**
+   - Each component (scanner, analyzer, applier) is responsible for exactly one stage of the process.
+   - `mdparser.go` deals **only** with parsing Markdown; `srccoverparser.go` deals **only** with source coverage tags.

+2. **Open/Closed Principle**
+   - New features can be added by creating new parsers or new analysis rules without modifying existing, stable components.
+   - For example, if a new coverage system is added, you can create a new parser that returns coverage tags in the same data model.

+3. **Liskov Substitution Principle**
+   - Interfaces (`IScanner`, `IAnalyzer`, `IApplier`) can be replaced with new implementations as long as they respect the same contracts.

+4. **Interface Segregation Principle**
+   - Instead of having a single “monolithic” interface, smaller interfaces reflect the actual steps: scanning, analyzing, applying.
+   - The consumer (the `Tracer`) depends only on the interfaces it needs.

+5. **Dependency Inversion Principle**
+   - `Tracer` depends on the abstract interfaces (`IScanner`, `IAnalyzer`, `IApplier`), not on specific implementations.
+   - Concrete implementations (e.g., `Scanner`, `Analyzer`, `Applier`) are **injected** into `Tracer` via `NewTracer(...)`.

 ---